 TAMCO adds fiber laser technology to reduce time to market and add flexibility

-TAMCO’s challenge was that their industry was changing to the LED revolution.
+TAMCO’s challenge was that the industry was changing to the LED revolution.
 LED technology has not come close to hitting its peak yet, so the technology is always changing.
-They didn’t want to be stuck with a hard tool system because of the always changing LED technology.
+TAMCO didn’t want to be stuck with a hard tool system because of the always-changing LED technology.
 The manufacturer needed flexibility.

-TAMCO’s is now able to do the product development that was necessary for them.
-They also have the flexibility to do smaller orders and custom designs.
-Another benefit to having the laser, is that they are now able to make revisions on the fly fixing them within a matter of minutes.
+TAMCO is now able to do the necessary product development while also having the flexibility to do smaller orders and custom designs.
+Another benefit of having the fiber laser is that the fabricator is now able to make revisions on the fly fixing them within a matter of minutes.